At PhysioTec

 Supervised Exercise & Pilates

-At PhysioTec 23 Weller Road Tarragindi, we offer personalised and small group exercise classes to help you achieve your physical goals, and to enhance your rehabilitation.
+At PhysioTec Salisbury, we offer personalised and small group exercise classes to help you achieve your physical goals, and to enhance your rehabilitation.
 Supervised exercise is also a great way to stay engaged and motivated.
-A smile and a laugh while working out in a gym with a lovely green outlook can be just the tonic you need.
+A smile and a laugh while working out in a gym can be just the tonic you need.

 Gym Training

-PhysioTec has 2 large gym spaces, as our physiotherapists believe in an active approach to your rehabilitation.
+PhysioTec has a dedicated gym space, as our physiotherapists believe in an active approach to your rehabilitation.
 We don't just tell you what to do, but supervise your exercise performance.
 This ensures you have the correct technique and the confidence to continue your exercise at home or at your own gym.
-We have both a strength and conditioning gym and a Pilates gym.
+We have both strength and conditioning and Pilates equipment.

 Strength & Conditioning